Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 D3 is a robust and mature Javascript visualization library used by the dataviz pros, with the trade off of complexity for additional control and artistic work.
 After browsing what is possible from the very creators of Sveltekit showcasing their data visualization story telling, it is _*very impressive*_ and BALANCE was sold.

 **Finally, the bedrock is laid.**
-It should be clear by now BALANCE is going for timeless work, high quality work.
+It should be clear by now BALANCE is going for timeless, high quality work.
 The design decision to use Svelte was not the easy route, but we believe the right design decision for a bedrock foundation to build upon.

 -------